 The Academic Excellence program, beginning in Year 7, focuses on developing, extending and accelerating knowledge acquisition and thinking in the core academic subjects of Maths, English, Science and Humanities.

-Year 7 students are able to apply for entrance into one or both of the following programs:
+Year 7 students are able to apply for entrance into one of the following programs:

 A team of dedicated, experienced teachers deliver the program and one of the key features is the high level of contact they are able to maintain with the students and parents throughout each, and across many years.